cloud-apim/otoroshi-plugin-moesif/readme.md

 Go to the `Data Exporters` tab and press the `Add Item` button.

-Choose `custom' as data exporter type.
+Choose `custom` as data exporter type.

 In the `Exporter Config` panel you need to select `Moesif`.